paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/06/monaco/index.md

 Monaco is notorious for its ability to produce processional races where overtaking is next to impossible, so qualifying on Saturday is considered the main event.

 We would reach our seats via the entrance to a primary school, passing over the start/finish straight on a footbridge, down a temporary staircase, under the pit lane via a tunnel (hidden away for the remainder of the year) before emerging under a grandstand [constructed only a few weeks earlier][9].
-This mix of temporary and permanent adds to the general feel of this event.
+This mix of temporary and permanent adds to the unique feel of this event.
 It’s hard to imagine what this city looks like once all this infrastructure is removed.

 Much like any other Grand Prix, I soon found myself in a long queue for the toilets or in a poorly managed line for food.
 Unlike other events, once at my seat, I was close enough to the track to be almost able to shake hands with each driver.
 Our seats were situated directly opposite the pit lane adding further intrigue and interest, and a nearby screen meant we could follow the action in its entirety.